 For A Healthier Planet, Eat These 50 Foods, Campaign Urges

 Why would a wildlife conservation organization be involved in a campaign to push people to diversify their diets?
 As it turns out, the way we humans eat is very much linked to preserving wildlife — and many other issues.
-This was the topic at a recent conference in Paris where the World Wildlife Fund and Knorr foods teamed up to launch their campaign and report entitled "Future 50 Foods for healthier people and a healthy planet."
+This was the topic at a recent conference in Paris where the World Wildlife Fund and Knorr foods teamed up to launch their campaign and report, titled "Future 50 Foods: 50 Foods for Healthier People and a Healthier Planet."

 The WWF's David Edwards says there has been a 60 percent decline in wildlife populations since 1970, and working to protect animals is no longer enough to save them.